 The glamping craze is sweeping across America as of late.

 The New York Times states this form of luxury camping has now hit the mainstream.
-An exhaustive report from Arizton Advisory & Intelligence projects the glamping market to hit $1 billion in revenue by 2024 in the United States alone.
+Another report projects the glamping market to hit $1 billion in revenue by 2024 in the United States alone.

 No matter how you look at it, glamping (a portmanteau of glamorous and camping) is here to stay.
-And while furnished glamping rentals are available around the world (view some of the best on Glamping Hub), another option is to invest in a glamping tent of your own.
+And while furnished glamping rentals are available around the world, another option is to invest in a glamping tent of your own.

 Whether you plan to go glamping a few times a year or set up a semi-permanent glamping basecamp on your property, the best glamping tents will give you a taste of the outdoors without sacrificing all those creature comforts you know and love.

-Here are 5 of the best glamping tents for 2019 plus everything you need to know to choose the right luxury tent for you.
+Here are the best glamping tents plus everything you need to know to choose the right luxury tent for you.

 Best Glamping Tent Reviews